 Coconut oil is a potent Candida killer, and one of the most potent antifungals there is.
 It contains Lauric acid and Caprylic acid, which both help prevent Candida overgrowth and strengthen your immune system.

 Coconut oil is very heat stable, so it’s an ideal oil to use for frying and cooking.
-It is also cheap to buy and has a much longer shelf life than other oils, so there’s no excuse!
-You can 2-3 tablespoons per day.
+It is also inexpensive to buy and has a much longer shelf life than other oils!
+You can consume 2-3 tablespoons per day.

 Garlic has powerful antifungal properties to attack Candida, while also preserving and boosting the good bacteria in your digestive system.
-Garlic stimulates the liver and colon, giving it a potent detoxifying effect on the body.
+Garlic stimulates the liver and colon, giving it a potent additive effect to your body’s own detoxification processes.